andrsgrza/fintrack/docs/TESTING.md

 - tags accumulate across matching rules;
 - later duplicate tags are skipped;
 - existing tags are returned with `alreadyPresent=true` and skipped as already present;
-- `alreadyPresent=true` tags are not treated as new tags to add.
+- `alreadyPresent=true` tags are not treated as new tags to add;
+- persisted DB-backed rules load active current-user rules only;
+- persisted evaluation respects `priority ASC, id ASC`;
+- persisted resulting category/tags are fetched without lazy-loading failures;
+- persisted inactive and conditionless rules are ignored defensively.

 Future planned areas:

 - exhaustive field/operator/value matrix tests beyond the Phase 1 smoke coverage;
 - mode tests for future `FILL_EMPTY_ONLY`, confirmation, and override modes;
+- apply-on-create tests should resolve an account accessible to the current user and must not introduce special admin or cross-user rule-evaluation behavior;
-- resource/service integration tests once rule application on create exists;
+- resource integration tests once rule application on create exists;
 - future one-transaction reevaluation tests;
 - future bulk reevaluation safety tests.